 I’m a sophomore in Aerospace Engineering.
 I was born in Sylhet, Bangladesh.
 Currently, I am living with my family in Warren, Michigan.
 I transferred to Michigan Engineering in Winter 2022 from Wayne County Community College District.
 I love traveling to gather experience and meet with new people.
 I also like to play musical instruments during my leisure time.

 I am a junior studying Biomedical Engineering.
 I transferred from Broward College (Fort Lauderdale, FL) in Winter Term 2022.
-I am originally from Caracas, Venezuela, moved to Mexico City at a young age and grew up there until graduating from high school.
+I am originally from Caracas, Venezuela, moved to Mexico City at a young age, and grew up there until graduating from high school.
 After high school, I moved to Florida with my family and started community college.
-On campus, I am involved with SHPE (Society of Hispanic Professional Engineers) and I will work at the Wilson Student Team Project Center this fall.
+On campus, I am involved with SHPE (Society of Hispanic Professional Engineers) and work at the Wilson Student Team Project Center.
 In my free time, I love playing guitar and singing (anything music related really), watching movies, baking, reading, learning new languages, traveling, and playing sports like soccer, tennis, or volleyball.
 Nobody gets through Michigan alone 🙂

 I’m a junior studying Mechanical Engineering with a concentration in manufacturing.
 I grew up in Goodrich, MI, a small town about an hour north of Ann Arbor (still trying to adjust to city life).I transferred to Michigan Engineering Fall Term 2021 from the University of Michigan-Flint as part of their “2+2” program.
 During Festifall, I joined the Autonomous Robotics Vehicle Club, where I’m part of the platform team.
 This summer, I’ll be interning at Bass Pro Shops as a process automation engineer.
 I wanted to be a TSL because this program helped me so much with my transition to a new campus, and I want to give back.
 During my free time, I enjoy cooking and going on a run.